begot/crispy-weasel/README.md

-I don't need to use squiz editor anyway odje
+Ideopwkdo don't need to use squiz editor anyway odje